Shamir-Lab/covid19-mnews/README.md

 | Feature Name | String         |
 | Value        | float64        |

-With `data_preprocessing.py`, the dataframes can be merged and pivoted into a time-series format, with columns representing features and rows representing the longitudinal patients' observations.
+Using `data_preprocessing/create_time_series_data`, the dataframes can be merged and pivoted into a time-series format, with columns representing features and rows representing the longitudinal patients' observations.